In Today’s Article, We Will Know 10 Tips for how to stay awake

 10 – Can drive to stay awake at night

-When you’re sleepy, pulling over to the side of the road can help you get some shut-eye before you reach your destination.
-But driving when you’re already tired can make the situation worse.
-Why?
-Driving when you’re already tired forces your body and brain into a state of decreased awareness, which can make it harder to stay awake.
+When you are sleepy, standing on the side of the road can help you get some shut-eye before reaching your destination.
+But driving when you’re already tired can make the condition worse.
+When you’re already tired, driving puts your body and mind into a state of decreased alertness, which makes it harder to stay awake.

-Driving while sleepy is a common way to stay awake while driving at night.
-But according to the CDC, the best way to wake up while driving is to pull over when you feel sleepy.
-Once you’re stopped, have a quick nap, eat a meal, use the bathroom, or do something to wake yourself up for a bit.
-Then get back in the car and continue driving until you’re no longer sleepy.
+Sleep driving is a common way to stay awake while driving at night.
+But according to the CDC, the best way to stay awake while driving is to stop when you feel sleepy.
+Once you stop, take a quick nap, eat a meal, use the bathroom, or do something to keep yourself awake for a while.
+Then get back in the car and continue driving until you start to feel sleepy.

 The flavor of vanilla is one of the most popular flavors in the world.
 But do you know where it comes from?
 Vanilla flavoring can be found in everything from ice cream and cookies to perfume and lip balm.
 But where does this sweet, fragrant flavor come from?